RocketPy-Team/RocketPy/README.md

  - Numpy >= 1.0
  - Scipy >= 1.0
  - Matplotlib >= 3.0
+ - Numba
  - netCDF4 >= 1.4 (optional, requires Cython)

 The first 4 prerequisites come with Anaconda, but Scipy might need updating.
+Numba must be installed seperately.
 The nedCDF4 package can be installed if there is interest in importing weather data from netCDF files.
-To update Scipy and install netCDF4 using Conda, the following code is used:
+To update Scipy and install Numba and netCDF4 using Conda, the following code is used:

 ```
 $ conda install "scipy>=1.0"
+$ conda install numba
 $ conda install -c anaconda "netcdf4>=1.4"
 ```

-Alternatively, if you only have Python 3.X installed, the four packages needed can be installed using pip:
+Alternatively, if you only have Python 3.X installed, the packages needed can be installed using pip:

 ```
 $ pip install "numpy>=1.0"
 $ pip install "scipy>=1.0"
 $ pip install "matplotlib>=3.0"
+$ pip install numba
 $ pip install "netCDF4>=1.4"
 ```